laserdr/AL1_DEV/README.md

 ## Plug USB in
 > Plug the USB into the HMI-dedicated USB port

+## Log in as Manager
+> Open Services Tab
+> Copy USB contents to USER partition

 ## Restart System
-> Power down the system and power it back up with the USB drive still installed
+> Power down the system fully and power it back up with the USB drive still installed

 ## Wait for Control System Synchronization
 > Wait for all modules to re-initialize before using the system again